-Exposures to the DB Group are within the limits allowed under the Core UK Group and Non-Core Large Exposures Group permissions granted by the PRA and renewed for three years from 1st January 2022.
+Exposures to the DB Group are within the limits allowed under the Core UK Group and Non-Core Large Exposures Group permissions granted by the PRA and renewed for three years from 1st January 2022 until 1st January 2025.

 As a Corporate Trustee, DTCL takes no outright risk as principal in any transaction.
-Thus, credit risk is limited to non-receipt of fees and other debtors.
+Thus, Credit risk is limited to non-receipt of fees and other debtors.

-DBIGB Group faces minimal market risk in its day-to-day client activities.
+DBIGB Group faces minimal Market risk in its day-to-day client activities.
 DBIGB Group is recharged costs and recharges some of its costs to DB Group companies mainly in Euro.
-As such it is exposed to foreign exchange risk if the EUR to GBP exchange rate fluctuates.
-All loans to external clients and deposits from external clients are funded by or placed with DB Group mainly on a matched term, currency and interest rate basis and therefore the Company is not exposed to interest rate risk on client activity and currency risk is limited to profit and loss on non-GBP contracts.
+As such it is exposed to Foreign exchange risk if the Euro to GBP exchange rate fluctuates.
+All loans to external clients and deposits from external clients are funded by or placed with DB Group mainly on a matched term, currency and interest rate basis and therefore DBIGB Group is not exposed to Interest Rate risk on client activity and Currency risk is limited to profit and loss on non-GBP contracts.
 DBUKB places its capital and reserves with DB Group typically on a three-month floating rate basis and therefore is exposed to the impact of interest rate movements on the interest earned on its capital.
 Market risk for DTCL is limited to short-term holding of unsettled foreign exchange denominated revenue positions which arise from receiving certain contract settlements in non GBP currency.
-DTCL mitigates the risk of foreign exchange by converting these positions to GBP.
+DTCL largely mitigates the risk of foreign exchange by periodically converting these positions to GBP.
 The value of these receivables is expected to remain stable in the future.

-During 2022 DBUKB commenced offering listed derivative contracts to clients.
-Listed derivatives are transacted with PB clients with DBUKB entering into matching back-to-back contracts with DB Group companies.
+Listed derivatives, which were launched in 2022, are transacted with PB clients with DBUKB entering into matching back-to-back contracts with DB Group companies.